Guides

 What gear should I bring to a Romestead boss?

 Bring upgraded weapon and armor, food, a clear return path, and a saved settlement.
-For Guardian of Minerva reports, Flint Gladius or Hasta plus full Leather Set and buff food are common prep notes.
+For Guardian of Minerva, Flint Gladius or Hasta plus full Leather Set and buff food are common current prep notes.

 Should co-op groups fight bosses together?